This guide shows you everything you’ll need to know about subpoenas from how it needs to be served, to what it means to be served a subpoena.

 A Deputy Sheriff can serve you over the phone if they require your attendance.
-As mentioned, subpoena can be served by anyone who is not a direct party in the case as long as they are over the age of 18.
+As mentioned, subpoenas can be served by anyone over 18 who is not a direct party in the case.
 Subpoenas can be served:

 - By hand and in person